pjkreutzer/eose10/eose10-website/index.md

 ### Lifestyle Change Within Societal Context

-@fig-country_targets hopefully also illustrates that our societal context plays a big role in how individual change can unfold.
+@fig-country_targets also illustrates that our societal context plays a big role in how individual change can unfold.

 The assigned reading for this lecture focuses strongly on this point as well.